Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Experimental Evaluations

-\paragraph{Narrowing the Interpretability–Accuracy Gap (Q2).} In \autoref{tab:scalability}, we further examine whether \method can overcome a central limitation of standard Concept Bottleneck Models (CBMs): the interpretability–accuracy gap resulting from their use of constrained linear classifiers.
-Across all evaluated datasets, NCV consistently narrows—and in some cases closes—this gap, while maintaining formal verifiability.
-On CLEVR-Hans3, CBM trails the opaque ResNet-18 by over 2 percentage points in completeness, whereas NCV matches or exceeds the ResNet’s performance while retaining perfect soundness.
-The benefit is even more pronounced on CLEVR-Hans7: CBM underperforms ResNet-18 by nearly 10 percentage points, while NCV narrows the gap to just 1 percentage point and again delivers flawless soundness.
+\paragraph{Narrowing the Interpretability–Accuracy Gap (Q2).} In \autoref{tab:scalability}, we further examine whether \method can overcome a central limitation of a majority of Concept Bottleneck Models (CBMs): the interpretability–accuracy gap resulting from their use of constrained linear classifiers (\cf \autoref{app:linear} for a discussion).
+We observe that NCV consistently narrows or closes this gap while maintaining high completeness and soundness.
+Specifically, on CLEVR-Hans3, NCV ($\sim$99\%) exceeds the linear CBM ($\sim$95\%) and both the opaque ResNet-18 and nonlinear CBM baselines ($\sim$98\%) with perfect soundness.
+On CLEVR-Hans7, NCV narrows the 10-point gap left by linear CBMs to match the performance of its nonlinear counterparts.
 This trend persists on real-world datasets.
-On CIFAR-100, NCV outperforms CBM by nearly 8 percentage points in completeness and even slightly exceeds ResNet-18’s performance, while providing robust and interpretable predictions.
-On ImageNet-1k, CBM slightly outperforms NCV in raw completeness by a small margin.
-Overall, NCV consistently improves over linear CBMs in both accuracy and robustness, especially on tasks requiring complex concept reasoning.
-At the same time, it matches or even surpasses the accuracy of the ResNet-18 model, demonstrating that interpretable, concept-level reasoning via Prover–Verifier Games can deliver competitive performance without sacrificing transparency or verifiability.
+On CIFAR-100, NCV outperforms both the linear and nonlinear CBMs and even slightly exceeds ResNet-50’s performance.
+This is even more pronounced on COCOLogic, where NCV outperforms all other models by a large margin.
+As the additional benefits of a nonlinear classifier are quite small on ImageNet-1k, the additional training complexity of NCV results in a slightly worse performance compared to the CBMs there.
+Overall, NCV improves over linear CBMs in accuracy, especially on tasks requiring complex concept reasoning such as COCOLogic.
+At the same time, NCV can match or even surpass the accuracy of opaque ResNet models, demonstrating that interpretable, concept-level classification via Prover–Verifier Games can deliver competitive performance.
+Additional comparisons with Deep Concept Reasoning (DCR; \citealt{barbiero2023interpretable}) using the same concept vocabulary are reported in the supplementary material, highlighting that \method can also outperform CBMs with nonlinear, yet interpretable classifiers on large-scale datasets (\cf \autoref{tab:dcr_comparison} in \autoref{app:baselines}).
 We therefore answer Q2 affirmatively.